 Earthen E. Johnson is the Associate General Counsel and Vice President of Legal at Macquarie Investment Management, a global asset manager overseeing approx. $300 billion for both institutional and retail clients.
 Earthen’s responsibilities involve counseling multi-series and multi-class mutual funds, reorganizing and forming funds, preparing registration and proxy statements, and handling various securities filings for both open-end and closed-end funds.
 She also assists the boards of directors/trustees on fund governance and fiduciary duty issues.
 Prior to joining Macquarie, she was a senior associate in Drinker, Biddle & Reath, LLP’s nationally ranked Investment Management Practice Group.
 Earthen earned her J.D., cum laude from Drexel University School of Law, where she was a Dean’s Scholar, senior member of the Drexel Law Review, and participant in the Civil Litigation clinic.
 She received her B.A. in history and American studies from the University of Virginia, where she was a Merit Scholar, on the Dean’s List, recipient of the Longevity of Excellence Award and a member of the Phi Sigma Pi Honor Society.
 Between college and law school, Earthen taught third grade in Camden, NJ through Teach For America and then led an educational non-profit organization in Philadelphia.
 In 2013 and 2016, she was recognized as a Pennsylvania Lawyer on the Fast Track by The Legal Intelligencer and in the Top 40 Under 40 by the National Black Lawyers, respectively.

-Katharine Ladd is a partner in the firm’s Litigation practice group focusing primarily on complex commercial litigation, white collar criminal defense and internal investigations.
+Katie Ladd is a partner in Armstrong Teasdale’s Litigation practice group in Philadelphia focusing primarily on complex commercial litigation, white collar criminal defense and internal investigations.
 She has represented both large corporations and senior-level executives in federal and state court proceedings, as well as handled international criminal and regulatory matters.
+Katie is an active participant in the firm’s Inclusion-related programming and activities, which includes involvement with the firm’s Women’s Inclusion Network.

 Lauren Murdza is a corporate attorney who advises life sciences, healthcare, biotech, medical device and technology companies and universities, in connection with technology transactions and general corporate matters.
 She represents clients in a broad range of commercial and corporate activities, including early-stage licensing and development agreements, global collaboration and promotional agreements, product acquisitions and divestitures, merger and acquisitions and private company financings.